pebble-dev/rebble-help/contributing/index.md

 ## Including images

-If you want to include images in your topic, you should put the image files in the 'image' folder, inside a subfolder you make for the support topic.
+If you want to include images in your topic, you should put the image files in the 'images' folder, inside a subfolder you make for the support topic.

 I.e. If you're writing about 'Pebble 2 hardware', make a folder /images/p2hardware/, and put the image in there.
 You can then include your image in the topic with the syntax: